 We get a lot of questions about using spey rods or switch rods off the beach.
 There is no doubt most people can cast farther with less effort using a longer rod.
 They’re handy pretty handy in tight quarters where backcasting room can be at a premium.
 They are not, however, a substitute for learning to cast well with a single hander and do even have some disadvantages in my opinion.
 The primary disadvantage to using a really long rod is that you’re going to be stripping your fly in repeatedly as you present to fish.
 Holding a 13′ rod in the stripping position for hours at a time is exhausting on your wrist and forearm.
 Add to this the reality that a lot, and I mean a lot of coho will follow your fly all the way to within a few feet of the beach before inhaling it.
 With a long rod, you’re going to run out of room stripping your fly in faster than you will using a more modest length and often those few feet of difference make all the difference.

 What do I fish off the beach for coho?
 I love 9-9 ½’ 6 to 8 weight rods.
-The 6’s will comfortably handle most Puget Sound coho with don’t get a whole lot bigger than 6-8 lbs.
+The 6’s will comfortably handle most Puget Sound coho which don’t get a whole lot bigger than 6-8 lbs.
 I use the 7 or 8 in situations where I expect to be throwing bigger flies or fishing windy conditions or, if given the bonus of a coho season extending into October, know there’s a greater likelihood of hooking something in the 10-15 lb. range which will almost certainly destroy me on the 6 weight.
 I prefer a faster action rod for beach fishing.
 It’s going to combat the wind, address the need for distance and a deliver a weighted or bulky fly better than the alternatives.
 The Echo Ion XL’s, Boost Salts and Redington Vices are sweet rods on a budget, the Echo 3 Saltwater and Redington Predators are good mid-priced options in the $300 range.
 The Echo EPR and Sage Mavericks are $450-$550 and are next level beach rods that cast flat amazing, as are the Sage X’s and Salt HD’s for a few more bills.
 Most of the mid-range rods and above, as well as the Echo Boost Salt have enlarged stripping guides which is a nice feature for rods designed to cast and shoot a lot of line and minimize tangles.
 All feature an anodized reel seat which is useful in the salt.

 As far as reels to compliment the rod, something as simple as the $100 Lamson Liquid or simarly priced Redington Behemoth is going to work fine.
 Upgrading to a machined reel like the Redington Rise ($200+) or any of the Ross Reels gains you more precision performance.
 The Ross Evolution R Salt is more expensive, but you find yourself with an exquisitely machined reel with a sealed drag for $595.
 The Solitude reels are fantastic on the beach too and are in the $200-$400 range depending on the size.
 We are actually offering a free extra spool with the purchase of any Solitude reel currently.
 They feature a fully sealed drag system that is buttery smooth.
 Sealed drags have the advantage of ensuring grit like sand doesn’t make it’s way into the drag and affect performance or introduce any corrosion.
 Non-sealed drags work perfectly fine too.
 Regardless of your equipment, you are going to want to give everything a thorough rinse or bath in freshwater after every use anyway.